Memorial Day weekend during a pandemic: What to expect in Lancaster and beyond

 Despite the calls for social distancing and staying home, many nearby beaches will be open for the holiday weekend.

-In New Jersey, beaches and boardwalks will be open but with numerous restrictions such as social distancing, according to an executive order from Gov. Pat Murphy.
+In New Jersey, beaches and boardwalks will be open but with numerous restrictions such as social distancing, according to an executive order from Gov. Phil Murphy.

 Scheduled to take effect Friday, the order will allow families or couples to be together in close proximity at the beach and otherwise keep a distance of 6 feet from others.